 William Snider, Technician.
 William received his Bachelor’s degree in Biochemistry from Columbia University.
 As an undergraduate, he worked in the labs of Rafael Yuste and René Hen, studying interneuron microcircuits and the function of the raphe nuclei in adaptive emotional responses (see Karnani et al, Neuron 2016).
 William joined the Keays lab in February 2017 and is investigating the role of the cryptochromes in magnetosensation.
 In his free time, William enjoys exploring Vienna and attempting to beat Dave at squash.

-Tobias Hochstöger, Masters student.
+Tobias Hochstöger, Research Assistant.
 Tobias did his undergraduate degree in biomedicine and biotechnology at the Veterinary University of Vienna.
 He initially joined the Keays lab in April 2013 as a trainee and is current a Masters student.
 In order to gain a better understanding of magnetoreception he is researching the various blue-light sensitive proteins in birds.
 In his free time Tobias enjoys reading books, listening to music and biking.

-Livia Weber, Masters student.
+Livia Weber, Masters Student.
 Livia studies Molecular Biology at the University of Salzburg and at the University of Linz.
 Due to her interest in neuroscience she joined the Keays lab in March of 2017 for her master thesis.
 Her goal is to gain insight into the contribution of the different tubulin isoforms to neural development.
 In her free time, she enjoys travelling, hiking and swimming.